eoscanada/pitreos/README.md

-# pitreos: Point in Time Recovery Tool by EOS Canada
+# pitreos: Point in Time Recovery Tool by dfuse.io
 _Pronounced like "Patriots"_

 Backup and restore tool optimized for large sparse files and append-only files.